Feature #932

 - unpin the drawer again

-Updated by Andi - almost 2 years ago
+Updated by Andi - about 2 years ago

 Now, if I close the drawer with the "<-" arrow icon and reopen the drawer again, I would love to see the pin active again (remember last state).
 And voila, we (nearly) have the old behaviour back (and we don't need an additional setting for it) :o)

-Updated by Peter B almost 2 years ago
+Updated by Peter B about 2 years ago

 ....Or instead of all this, could just do the simplest thing: revert change 912 and restore the prior longpress behavior :) Given all the other users who share this preference it seems there's no compelling reason to keep that change...